thinkful-ei23/GoSeeThis-Client/README.md

 # GoSeeThis
+Share your favorite movies with fellow film buffs, put together that watchlist you've been scheming on for the past 3 years, and discover new gems with GoSeeThis.
+Check out the **[live app!](https://dashboard.heroku.com/apps/goseethis-client)**

 ## Introduction
 How many times have you been interested in a movie, newly released or otherwise, only to write it off because a few of your friends decided the movie wasn't worth watching.
 If you were to ask them whether they'd actually seen the movie, they'd probably tell you no, followed by a remark that "the movie got some scathing reviews on Rotten Tomatoes."